help Us keep Julia safe//Managing her allergies:

 We had a major setback on June 10th where Julia reacted (face hives) to a teaspoon of mixed nut butter containing peanut, almond, walnut, hazelnut, and sesame that she had previously been tolerating.
 The feeding on June 10th was her 35th exposure to peanut butter, 29th to almond butter, 23nd to walnut butter, 18th to hazelnut butter, and 14 to tahini.

-Because the reaction on June 10th was a mix, we are now in process of retesting each of the nuts individually.
-We are starting with an even smaller dose than before and building up to a teaspoon (we hope) over the course of 11 days.
-We will work our way through these microdosing spoons the first three days, and then this miniature teaspoon set and then eventually to a 1/2, 3/4/ and full teaspoon.
-We hope.
-So far she has reacted with hives to walnut (microdosing).
-A reaction to walnut means a presumed allergy to pecan because the proteins are so similar (just like her reaction to cashew means a presumed allergy to pistachio).
+Because the reaction on June 10th was a mix, we retested each of the nuts individually going even slower, starting with even smaller doses—working our way through these microdosing spoons the first three days, and then this miniature teaspoon set and then eventually to a 1/2, 3/4/ and full teaspoon.
+In this process, she reacted to a microdosing spoon of walnut (and walnut allergy means pecan allergy—they are sister nuts like cashew/pistachio).

 She had a reaction to walnut on the afternoon of 6/14, which appeared to fully resolve without need for medication.
 But the morning on 6/15 she woke up early and started vomiting repeatedly and at one point a small rash appeared.
 Our pediatric urgent care line advised us that it could be a very delayed biphasic reaction and told us to give Epi and call 911 which we did.
 The ER doctor said it is unknowable whether this was a very ill timed, totally unrelated illness, or if this was allergy related.